US general meets Cuban military officials at edge of Guantanamo Bay

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, May 29 - The top U.S. general overseeing forces in Latin America held a rare meeting on Friday with senior Cuban military officials at the perimeter of U.S. Naval Station Guantanamo Bay, Cuba, the U.S. military said on Friday, confirming a Reuters story.
+WASHINGTON - The top US general overseeing forces in Latin America held a rare meeting on May 29 with senior Cuban military officials at the perimeter of US Naval Station Guantanamo Bay, Cuba, the US military said on May 29, confirming a Reuters story.

 “Donovan also led a perimeter security assessment of the naval base and discussed force protection, safety of service members and their families, and operational readiness with base officials,” it said.

-Donovan's meeting in Cuba is the first in recent memory by a head of Southern Command and comes amid growing concerns in Cuba of a possible U.S. military attack on the Communist-run island.
+Mr Donovan’s meeting in Cuba is the first in recent memory by a head of Southern Command and comes amid growing concerns in Cuba of a possible US military attack on the Communist-run island.

 The Cuban Foreign Ministry did not immediately respond to a request for comment.